GUDHI/gudhi-devel/.github/how_to_compile_gudhi_in_a_conda_env.md

 # make clean
 ```

-In order to use freshly compiled gudhi python module:
+In order to use the gudhi python module you just compiled as explained above:
 ```bash
 PYTHONPATH=/workdir/gudhi-devel/build/src/python python # or ipython, jupyter, ...
 ```